ZixinMa27/cse15l-lab-reports/lab1.md

 ![Image](vscode.jpg)

 ## Part 2: Remotely Connecting
 1. Open a terminal in VScode.
-In the terminal, enter your course-specific account. \
+In the terminal, enter your `ssh` + your course-specific account. \
-It should look like this.
-Remember to replace "zz" by your letters. \
 ```
 ⤇ ssh cs15lwi23zz@ieng6.ucsd.edu
 ```
+**Remember to replace "zz" by your letters.**
 2. Then enter the password, and take a screenshot after you successfully connect to the remote server, it should look like below: \
 ![Image](remote_server.jpg)